The Relocation and Building Committee (RBC) is pursuing a three-phase approach to successfully building The Next Harvest

 What Are The Needs for Phases II and III?

-The RBC has learned a great deal about the cost to construct a building at 414 Klein Road.
-We are considering a building of between 10,000 and 12,000 square feet (for reference, HBC currently leases 9,266 square feet, not including hallways, restrooms, and kitchenette area).
+Over the past year, the RBC has learned a great deal about the cost to construct a building at 414 Klein Road.
+We are considering different building sizes and floorplans, as well as the most advantageous foundation (slab or basement).

 How You Can Participate: Make a Gift